 Required beginning date.
 There are rules that require that certain minimum distributions be made from the Plan.
-Distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949) or terminate employment, whichever is later.
+Distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 or terminate employment, whichever is later.
 You should see the Plan Administrator if you think you might be affected by these rules.

 Mandatory annuity distribution (subject to waiver).
-Subject to the provisions of your investment arrangements, if you are married on the date your benefits are to begin, you will automatically receive a joint and 50% survivor annuity, unless you and your spouse waive the annuity and elect an alternative form of payment.
+Subject to the provisions of your investment arrangements, if you are married for at least one year on the date your benefits are to begin, you will automatically receive a joint and 50% survivor annuity, unless you and your spouse waive the annuity and elect an alternative form of payment.
 This means that you will receive payments for your life, and after your death, your surviving spouse will receive a monthly benefit for the remainder of his or her life equal to 50% of the benefit you were receiving at the time of your death.
 You may elect a joint and 75% survivor annuity instead of the standard joint and 50% survivor annuity.
 You should consult an advisor before making such election.

-If you are not married on the date your benefits are to begin, you will automatically receive a life annuity, unless you waive the qualified annuity and elect an alternative form of payment.
+If you are not married (or not married for at least one year) on the date your benefits are to begin, you will automatically receive a life annuity, unless you waive the qualified annuity and elect an alternative form of payment.
 This means you will receive payments for as long as you live.